mhrgoldberg/Netflex/README.md

 ```

 ### Left-and-Right Scroll
-Each genre's movie previews are side-scrollable, but we concluded it was necessary to add buttons to shift the scroll position for users who are not able to scroll sideways easily on their devices.
+Each genre's movie previews were made to be side-scrollable lists, but we concluded that it was necessary to add buttons to shift the scroll position for users who are not able to scroll sideways as easily on their devices.
-To achieve this, we added an event listener to all the left and right buttons which would invoke either the `scrollLeft` or `scrollRight` function on click.
-The scrolling functions are as follows:
+To achieve this, we added an event listener to all the left and right buttons of each genre list which would invoke either the `scrollLeft` or `scrollRight` function.
+These functions are as follows:

 ```javascript
   scrollLeft(elementId) {